HafizFasih/icp-book/icp-book/docs/part1-ideology/02-two-nation-theory.md

 > "Hindus and Muslims are two separate nations"

 He warned that their paths would widen with time.
-This was the **first modern articulation** of the theory.
+This was the **first modern statement** of the theory.

 :::info Significance
 This marked the transition from religious difference to **political distinctness** - the foundation of the Two-Nation Theory.